mahmoudparsian/data-algorithms-book/misc/how_to_build_with_ant.md

 [Apache's ant 1.9.4](http://ant.apache.org/) is used for building the project.

-Before you build, you do need to define the following:
+Before you build, you do need to define the following (please edit these directories accordingly):

     # This is an example to set 3 environment variables
     # You should update your script accrodingly